toaderflorin/eksia/_posts/2017-09-15-es6-modules-node.markdown

 icon: "es6-modules.png"
 categories:
 ---
-With the addition of *async/await* and classes in Javascript and subsequently in V8, mmany more developers started taking Node.js seriously as a web development platform.
+With the addition of *async/await* and classes in Javascript and subsequently in V8, many more developers started taking Node.js seriously as a web development platform.
 I do believe Node was worth considering before, but I see their point—its asynchronous nature made callbacks quite unpleasant to work with.
 Promise chaining changed this a bit, but it's a far cry from writing code using async/await and actually, as of lately, it's possible to write Javascript serverside code almost entirely in ES6 without Babel, with a notable exception...

 ![image-title-here](/images/es6-mods.jpg){:class="img-responsive"}